-All refunds in either the campus program or Woods Online are made in accordance with the above policies upon written notice of withdrawal to the Registrar's Office or to the Director of Woods Online.
+All refunds in either the campus program or Woods Online are made in accordance with the above policies upon written notice of withdrawal to the Registrar's Office.
 Refunds involve only those funds paid by the student or the student's family or employer.
 If a student has financial aid, the refund is calculated according to the percentage of total expenses paid by the student.
 If the tuition credit results in a credit balance on the student's account, the refund is returned to the financial aid program from which it came.